Ram–Crusader Cup: Return of the Cup

 Although Holy Cross never terminated their own program, from about the early 1950s to the early 1980s they played a mostly regional schedule at a lower Division I level with only mixed results.
 In 1982 they moved down to I-AA status where, under Coach Rick E. Carter and later Mark Duffner, fortunes quickly changed.
 From 1982 to 1991 they finished with a Top-20 national ranking every year but one.
 Meanwhile, after years without a team, and later, years as a club team, followed by years as a D-III team, Fordham finally elevated their own program to the I-AA level for the 1989 season.
 The Rams officially joined the Patriot League (then still known as the Colonial League) the following season thus allowing them to resume their series with Holy Cross.

-36 years had passed since their last gridiron encounter but once again it was Holy Cross dominating with a 48-0 conquest.
+36 years had passed since their last gridiron encounter but once again it was Holy Cross dominating with a 48–0 conquest.
 The Worcester school kept their monopoly on the "Iron Major Cup" until Fordham finally broke through with a win in 1995.
 It started a run where the Rams won 15 of 22.
-Still, Holy Cross leads the Ram–Crusader Cup series, 23–15.
-They also lead the all-time series 32-25-2 which dates back to 1902, a year before Cavanaugh began patrolling Holy Cross’ sidelines.
+Since then, Holy Cross is currently on a seven-game winning streak and leads the Ram–Crusader Cup series, 23–15.
+They also lead the all-time series 34–25–2 which dates back to 1902, a year before Cavanaugh began patrolling Holy Cross’ sidelines.

 The 2016 game was played on November 12, at Yankee Stadium, where in front of 21,000+ fans, Fordham routed Holy Cross, 54–14.
 This marked Fordham's first game at The Stadium since 1946 and the first encounter between the schools at a professional venue since 1954.
 Previous Cups were staged in Ireland (1991) and Bermuda (1995).